-CNATAIPEI -- Taiwanese smartphone maker HTC Corp. retained its status as the third best-selling smartphone brand in the United States in the second quarter of this year, but its market share shrank slightly, according to a newly released market research report.
+CNATAIPEI -- Taiwanese smartphone maker HTC Corp. retained its status as the second-most popular smartphone brand in the local market in 2013, although its market share shrank slightly, according to the results of a newly released survey.